Alabama vs. Texas A&M score, highlights: Crimson Tide handles Aggies with ease at home

 Tagovailoa continued to build a case as the best player in the country, completing 22-of-30 passes for 387 yards, four touchdowns and adding a score on the ground.
 When Alabama was going up-tempo at the end of the first half, the sophomore quarterback was at his best, extending plays with his feet and linking up with receivers down the field to squeeze in scores before halftime that would create a deficit that Texas A&M never overcame.

-Alabama has so many freaks on offense that even when a team like Texas A&M is able to create an advantage early, it is unsustainable over four quarters.
+Alabama has so many freaks on offense that even when a team like Texas A&M is able to create an advantage, early it is unsustainable over four quarters.
 The Aggies were doing a great job against the run in the first half, but as the game wore on, suddenly those routine Damien Harris runs were becoming explosive plays of 20 yards or more and short passes to wide receivers like Henry Ruggs that were getting wrapped up after a few yards became long touchdown plays.

 And that's the scary thing for the rest of the SEC because there's only a precious few teams that have the horses to go four quarters with Alabama.
 Until proven otherwise, we can only assume that this edition of the Crimson Tide will continue to roll through opponents with its elite talent and the best player in the country at quarterback.